selendra/selendra-wiki/docs/learn/learn-selendrajs.md

 Extrinsics are pieces of information that come from outside the chain and are included in a block.
 Extrinsics can be one of three types: inherents, signed, and unsigned transactions.

-Most extrinsics displayed on Polkadot-JS Apps are signed transactions.
+Most extrinsics displayed on Selendra-JS Apps are signed transactions.
 Inherits are non-signed and non-gossiped pieces of information included in blocks by the block author, such as timestamps, which are “true” because a sufficient number of validators have agreed about validity.